 Walk both dogs in the same direction with a comfortable buffer of distance between them (this will vary by dog).
-Then, trade places with the other dog-human team so that each dog has a chance to scent where the other dog walked.
+Then, turn back and trade places with the other dog-human team so that each dog has a chance to scent where the other dog walked.

-Allow the dogs to investigate any potty spots, since urine-sniffing is one of the ways dogs pick up information about other dogs.
-Both handlers should remain calm and keep their grip on the dog leash as loose as possible.
+Allow the dogs to investigate potty spots, since urine-sniffing is one of the ways dogs pick up information about other dogs.
+Both handlers should remain calm and keep their grip on the leashes as loose as possible.

 If both dogs are offering relaxed, social behaviors towards one another, gradually decrease the distance between them while continuing the parallel walking.
-Avoid allowing a direct face-to-face approach as the dogs get closer, since head-on is a stressful and unnatural way for dogs to meet.
+Don’t allow a direct face-to-face approach as the dogs get closer, since head-on is a stressful and unnatural way for dogs to meet.

-If both you and your co-handler feel comfortable with how the dogs are interacting, drop the leashes and allow them to interact.
+If you feel comfortable with how the dogs are interacting, return to an enclosed area, drop the leashes, and allow them to interact.
 Give the dogs a few minutes to sniff one another while praising their calm interactions, and then encourage the dogs to continue moving with you for a final, brief walk together.

 At this point, the dogs might continue sniffing to learn more about each other, or they might begin playing.
-Look for the universal invitation to connect; a play bow, in which dogs put their elbows on the ground and rear end in the air.
+Look for the universal dog invitation to connect: a play bow where dogs put their elbows on the ground and rear end in the air.